alkem-io/alkemio/docs/technical-design.md

 If you are curious you can also cut and paste the above definition into the [official XState Visualization service](https://xstate.js.org/viz/) and see their visualization of the same definition.

 ## Usage
-The platform currently uses Lifcycles on the following entities:
+The platform currently uses Innovation Flows on the following entities:
-* User Applications
 * Challenges
 * Opportunities